eadg-news/eadg-news.github.io/src/posts/2025/2025-05-14-mb4-sbk/post.md

 **Why I Bought the Harley Benton MB-4 SBK—and Why I’m Keeping It**

-After sending back a Sterling by Music Man Stingray Ray SUB 4, I found myself on the hunt for a bass that wouldn’t break the bank but still delivered in all the ways that matter: sound, build, feel, and style.
+After sending back a [Sterling by Music Man Stingray Ray S.U.B 4](/blog/sterling-by-music-man-sub-sting-ray-4/), I found myself on the hunt for a bass that wouldn’t break the bank but still delivered in all the ways that matter: sound, build, feel, and style.
 Enter the **Harley Benton MB-4 SBK**—a budget-friendly beast that surprised me in all the best ways.

 ### First Impressions